DMAligner: Enhancing Image Alignment via Diffusion Model Based View Synthesis: Related Work

 \section{Related Work}

-\paragraph{Image Alignment.} Traditional approaches primarily rely on feature-based methods, where keypoints are detected and matched across images, followed by geometric transformation estimation to align the images~\cite{liu2010sift,zhang2014parallax}.
-In the deep learning era, DCNNs~\cite{zhu2019deformable} have revolutionized image alignment in feature space, which is widely applied in video super-resolution~\cite{tian2020tdan}, video denoising~\cite{yue2020supervised}, and burst image restoration~\cite{dudhane2022burst}.
-In image space, Global- and middel-level alignments typically involve estimating a homography matrix~\cite{liu2022content} and local mesh-grid homography~\cite{liu2022unsupervised}, respectively.
+\paragraph{Image Alignment.} Traditional approaches primarily rely on feature-based methods, where keypoints are detected and matched across images, followed by geometric transformation estimation to align the images~\cite{liu2010sift}.
+In the deep learning era, deep convolutional neural networks (DCNNs) have revolutionized image alignment in feature space~\cite{Liu_2021_HDRDCNN}.
+Furthermore, the Transformer has also been utilized for feature-domain alignment, extending their application beyond standard RGB images~\cite{chen2023improving} to directly process RAW image data~\cite{ren2025ISPFormer,ren2025learning}.
+In image space, Global- and middle-level alignments typically involve estimating a homography matrix~\cite{liu2022content} and local mesh-grid homography~\cite{liu2022unsupervised}, respectively.
 But they cannot handle complex scenarios, involving parallax, non-rigid deformations, or significant foreground motion.
 A notable advancement in image alignment is the adoption of optical flow-based image warping techniques.
 Optical flow calculates pixel-wise motion between consecutive images, enabling the warping of one image to align with another.
-With the advances of recent optical flow approaches~\cite{Morimitsu2025DPFlow,shi2023flowformer++,luo2023gaflow,deng2023emdflow,Luo_2023_HREM}, this method has found widespread use across a variety of video-based applications~\cite{liu2022hdr,bhat2021deep,bhat2021deep1,zhang2021deep,ehret2019model,xue2019video}.
+With the advances of recent optical flow approaches~\cite{luo2023gaflow,deng2023emdflow,Luo_2023_HREM}, this method has found widespread use across a variety of video-based applications~\cite{liu2022hdr,zhang2021deep}.
 Despite their success, warping in occlusion regions inevitably leads to ghosting artifacts, even with accurate flow, as shown in Fig.~\ref{fig:teaser}.
 In contrast, our DMAligner addresses the challenges in image alignment from a new perspective, performing {\em alignment-oriented view synthesis} using a diffusion-based framework.